David Lee Foundation

 - Mission Statement

-The David Lee Foundation aims to support, enhance and promote professional theater in Los Angeles County.
-It offers monetary grants to encourage the production of high-quality plays and musicals that, because of financial considerations, are seldom, if ever, done.
+The David Lee Foundation aims to support, enhance, and promote professional theater in Los Angeles County.
+It offers monetary grants to encourage high-quality productions of neglected plays and musicals that, because of financial considerations, are seldom, if ever, done.
 Grants are given to supplement cast sizes, set and costume budgets, orchestras, and rehearsal time.
-Although new work may be considered, there is an emphasis on the vast canon of neglected works.
+Although new work is occasionally considered, there is a strong emphasis on the vast canon of neglected works.

 With ever increasing costs accompanied by decreasing aid to the arts, theater companies large and small are being forced to work with fewer and fewer resources.
 As a result, the live theater appears to be shrinking before our eyes.
 Few theaters can consider a play with over 4 actors and anything more than the most rudimentary of sets and costumes.
 More often than not we are greeted upon entering the theater with a bare stage, a chair, and a program that lists one or two actors.
 While this may well be artistically satisfying in some cases, it has resulted in the neglect of many great works simply because of their size.
 The David Lee Foundation (DFL) seeks to change that.

 Established 501(c)(3) theaters/companies in Los Angeles County may apply for individual productions.
 Booking houses or productions produced elsewhere will not be considered, nor will non-professional (community) theaters.
 Grants are awarded to assist individual productions, not to fully fund them.
 Special consideration will be given to those who hire primarily local actors and creative teams.

 - How to Apply?

 Interested parties should check back in early spring 2023 for the release of the new application link for the March 1, 2023 deadline.
 Please direct any questions to:

 Email: elimlingan [@] calfund [.] org

 - Submissions must be made by March 1st for productions whose opening is the following September 1st or later.